An Operational Framework for Nonclassicality in Quantum Communication Networks: Discussion

-Our work can be extended in several key directions.
-First, our framework can be scaled to larger networks by making use of high-performance computing and developing more efficient algorithms for deriving nonclassicality witnesses and maximizing their violations.
-Second, the demonstrated nonclassical behaviors can be experimentally demonstrated.
-Third, self-testing and certification protocols can be developed for testing quantum communication resources and network hardware.
-Finally, our VQO methods can be deployed on quantum networking hardware to test the viability of our operational framework in real-world settings.
+Our work can be extended in several directions.
+First, our framework can be scaled to larger networks by using high-performance computing and by developing more efficient classical algorithms for obtaining classical bound and violations.
+Second, our examples of nonclassicality can be generalized, characterized, demonstrated, or applied in communication protocols.
+Third, NISQ processors can scale our framework to communication networks that cannot be efficiently simulated on classical processors.
+Fourth, our operational framework can be adapted to quantum network hardware and used to automate tasks in quantum resource certification and calibration. {}